 Hugh was previously an elected member of the EPI Council and is the author of the book "European Unitary Patent and Unified Patent Court" published by the Chartered Institute of Patent Attorneys (CIPA).

-He was ranked by Managing Intellectual Property as an IP Star for 2022.
+He was ranked by Managing Intellectual Property as an IP Star for 2022 and 2023.

 'Countdown to the UPC'.
 CIPA, March 2022.